KausthubK/python_playground/README.md

 # python_playground
-just random python scraps
+Just random python scraps & examples

 ## bytes
-playing around with byte and float conversions in python
+- Playing around with byte and float conversions in python

+## function serving
+- A nice way to have a large library of functions where the toolchain can be specified per instance - without needing to modify the source code.
+Minimal duplication.

 ## masking
-testing out numpy masking arrays etc.
+- Testing out numpy masking arrays etc.